-Aluminum alloys are widely used metals in various industries.
+Aluminum alloys are some of the most widely used materials in various industries due to their lightweight, durability, and resistance to corrosion.
 There are many different types of aluminum alloys with different names in the market. how do you know which one is suitable for your project? where are the differences between each type? how they are named? in this blog, we will give you answers to these questions.

 What Is Aluminum Alloy?

-Aluminum alloys are mainly composed of pure aluminum, combined with other elements such as copper, silicon, magnesium, and zinc to improve its properties. aluminum alloys are lightweight and have excellent corrosion resistance and good electrical and thermal conductivity.
+Aluminum alloys are mainly composed of pure aluminum, combined with other elements such as copper, silicon, magnesium, and zinc to improve their properties.
+Aluminum alloys are lightweight, have excellent corrosion resistance, and possess good electrical and thermal conductivity.

 Types Of Aluminum alloy